 Yes, Google fonts slow down your website.
 To improve your website speed, you can host your Google fonts locally.

-You can optimize fonts in WordPress by hosting it locally.
+You can optimize fonts in WordPress by hosting them locally.

 You can use the OMGF plugin or WP Rocket plugin to host your Google Fonts locally in Elementor.